-We understand that implementing a new test is a major undertaking.
-You and others in your organization may need assurance that the switch to PCT is manageable and cost-effective.
-Fortunately, transitioning to PCT testing need not be a leap of faith.
+We understand that implementing new testing protocols can be a major undertaking and that there are many factors to consider.
+Your organization needs assurance and more importantly, clinical evidence, that the switch to Thermo Scientific™ B·R·A·H·M·S PCT™ is manageable, cost-effective, and will help support overall patient care.
+Fortunately, transitioning to PCT testing does not need to be a leap of faith.

 Antibiotic resistance